entrophite/Ixion-GMod/README.md

 Some tweaks can be used to make gameplay either easier or more challenging depending on the values are manipulated which way.

+## Recent updates

+* According to my own tests all tweaks function properly (at least in the challenge mode) after the recent difficulty update
+* The trust lock tweak failed to update the trust-meter; though it's just a visual effect, the internal trust value is updated as intended; a fix is planned at the moment

 ## Requirements: